We often get into action to satisfy our need for closure, not because we have the right action to pursue.

 Too many companies have one set of values for employees and another for their brand.

 It’s hard to feel mentally tough when you’re stuck.
 You need the grit to welcome challenges as obstacles to overcome.

-Entrepreneurs offer advice on how to be better organized while running your business.
+Entrepreneurs offer advice on how to make the most of your summer interns.

 - Page 1